 1 Make the Juice: There are two basic ways to make pomegranate juice from fresh pomegranates.

 The first way is to cut open a pomegranate and submerge it in a large bowl filled with water.
 Remove the seeds underwater; they will sink to the bottom while the white membrane holding them together will float.
 Discard the peel and membranes.

 Strain the seeds and put them in a blender.
+Cover the blender.
 Pulse the blender only a few times so that the seeds are broken up.
 Place a mesh strainer over a bowl and pour the seed mixture through the strainer.
 Use a rubber spatula to help press the pulp against the strainer as to extract as much juice as possible.